tesfagabir/Udacity_Deep_Learning/README.md

 # Udacity Deep Learning Course

-Solutions for the Course Assignments.
+## Solutions for the Course Assignments

 The repository contains my solutions for the assignments of [Udacity Deep Learning course](https://www.udacity.com/course/deep-learning--ud730).